-The Bottom Line: Attraction and retention of the talent needed to achieve organizational objectives are dependent upon how managers show up and operate.
+The Bottom Line: Attracting and retaining the talent needed to achieve organizational objectives depend on how managers show up and operate.
 Managers who embody the attributes employees want most in the way they operate their business achieve a host of positive results for themselves and the teams, departments and business units they lead.